CiscoSystems/puppet-openstack/README.md

 Step 7: Deploy your nodes in the following order:

-  A. Build Node

-  B. HAproxy Nodes
+  A. HAproxy Nodes
   Note: Make sure the haproxy/keepalived services are running and the config files look good before proceeding.

-  C. Swift Storage Nodes
+  B. Swift Storage Nodes
   Note: The drives should be zero'ed out if you are rebuilding the swift storage nodes.
 Use clean-disk.pp from Cisco repo.

-  D. Swift Proxy Nodes
+  C. Swift Proxy Nodes

-  E. Controller 1
+  D. Controller 1

-  F. Compute Nodes
+  E. Compute Nodes

-  G. Test to make sure environment is functional before introducing additional Controller Nodes.
+  F. Test to make sure environment is functional before introducing additional Controller Nodes.

-  H. Controller Node 2 and 3
+  G. Controller Node 2 and 3

 Step 7: Have a beer... you deserve it!